scottglenblanch/modularize-terminal-commands/README.md

 5. Create a new Pull Request

 ## Special Thanks
 Special Thanks to [@wcspcbmt](https://github.com/wcspcbmt) for teaching me bash.

+Special Thanks to [@Nr1cha](https://github.com/Nr1cha) for getting me involved with Powershell.

 My eyes have been opened to the power of the terminal.